gscanlon21/notes/content/notes/jmeter.md

 ### Recording a test

 Still in Firefox, navigate to the page you would like to test and proceed through a test round.
-Click *Stop* to halt the test recording
+Click *Stop* to halt the test recording.

-Under the `Recording Controller` node in JMeter, you should see requests to the pages you navigated to

-Strip out any fluff from the captured requests (you can also add filters to the `Test Script Recorder`)
+Under the `Recording Controller` node in JMeter, you should see requests to the pages you navigated to.
+Strip out any fluff from the captured requests (you can also add filters to the `Test Script Recorder`).

-You now should have a functioning JMeter test script
+You now should have a functioning JMeter test script.

 ## Debugging